rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 One use case for this deployment model is a shared corporate infrastructure where malicious actions are not expected, but a clean separation of the tenants is still required.

-Potential future Istio multitenant deployment models are described at the bottom of this blog.
+Potential future multitenant deployment models are described at the bottom of this blog.

 **Note:** This blog is a high-level description of how Istio can be deployed to provide some